BartlomiejF/JAVEC/README.md

 ### -g, --gitignore
 Running main.py with -g argument:

-    python3 /path/to/JAVEC/main.py -g
+    javec -g

 In addition to creation of virtual environment it causes creation of .gitignore file.
 The .gitignore file is a copy of gitignore_example provided in the repository.
 It was taken from [this repository](https://github.com/github/gitignore).

 ### --swap-gitignore \<path\>
 It is possible to change the gitignore_example from this repository file with one you commonly use by using --swap-gitignore path:

-    python3 /path/to/JAVEC/main.py --swap-gitignore /path/to/your/own/.gitignore
+    javec --swap-gitignore /path/to/your/own/.gitignore

 If used with -g argument the first action will be swapping gitignore_example and then creation of .gitignore in the current working directory.